Thinking about LASIK? Start a conversation with an experienced Patient Counselor to find out if laser eye surgery is right for you. Learn More

 What to Expect After Surgery

-After LASIK surgery, you can expect:
+After LASIK surgery, you can expect the following:

 - A temporary burning or itching sensation in the eyes